explosion/spacy-course/README.md

-# Computational, Interactive and Visual K-12 Math
+# Computational, Interactive and Visualized K-12 Mathematics

 This repo contains an experimental project developed by Rongpeng(Ron) Li inspired by his tutoring experience at [School On Wheels, Inc](schoolonwheels.org).
 The ultimate purpose of this project is to develop a full set of K-12 mathematics courses so every kid would have the access to interactive mathematics materials online for free.